rosensilva/ballerina-samples/circuit-breaker/readme.md

    Order Placed : {"Status":"Order Available in Inventory", \
    "items":{"1":"Basket","2":"Table","3":"Chair"}}
    ```
 3. Now lets shutdown the inventory service.
-Our inventory will now have a broken remote endpoint.
+Our order service will now have a broken remote endpoint for inventory service.

 4. Now invoke the orderService by sending an order via HTTP method.
    ``` bash